 Although a very-low-carb approach seems to produce the most dramatic reduction in liver fat, if you’d rather reduce carbs more gradually, read Eating better: Six steps down the carb mountain to get started.

 In addition to paying attention to carb intake, make sure to get enough protein.
 Higher protein intake has been found to reduce liver fat in people with NAFLD, as well as those with type 2 diabetes.30 Use our target protein ranges chart to figure out how much you need.

 Besides eating low carb, a few other changes might also be helpful:

 - Exercise regularly: Being more physically active can help reduce insulin resistance and liver fat.
 Which type of exercise is best?
-In a review of 12 trials, performing either aerobic exercise or resistance training for 40-45 minutes three times a week was found to be beneficial for NAFLD.30 So choose the type of exercise you prefer and will stick to.
+In a review of 12 trials, performing either aerobic exercise or resistance training for 40-45 minutes three times a week was found to be beneficial for NAFLD.31 So choose the type of exercise you prefer and that feels sustainable.
 Or better yet, aim for a combination of both, if you can.

-Curcumin has also been shown to produce slight weight loss and reduce waist size in people who are overweight or have metabolic syndrome.33
+Curcumin has also been shown to produce slight weight loss and reduce waist size in people who are overweight or have metabolic syndrome.34